Quantum algorithms for quantum chemistry and quantum materials science: Challenges for quantum algorithms in quantum simulation

 \subsubsection{Fermion-to-qubit mappings}

 Since the basic units of a quantum computer are qubits rather than fermions, any quantum simulation algorithm of fermions (e.g. for electronic structure) employs a suitable encoding of fermionic degrees of freedom into qubits.
-For example, the standard \textit{Jordan-Wigner} mapping (sketched in \ref{fig:jw}) identifies each Fermi mode (orbital) with a qubit such that the empty and the occupied states are mapped to the qubit basis states $|0\ra$ and $|1\ra$ respectively.
+For example, the standard \textit{Jordan-Wigner} mapping \cite{1928jw} (sketched in Figure~\ref{fig:jw}) identifies each Fermi mode (orbital) with a qubit such that the empty and the occupied states are mapped to the qubit basis states $|0\ra$ and $|1\ra$ respectively.
 More generally, the Fock basis vector $|n_1,\ldots,n_N\ra$ is mapped to a qubit basis vector $|x_1\rangle \otimes \cdots \otimes |x_N\ra$, where each bit $x_j$ stores a suitable partial sum (modulo two) of the occupation numbers $n_1,\ldots,n_N$.
 The Jordan-Wigner mapping corresponds to $x_j=n_j$ for all $j$.
-This is not quite satisfactory since single-mode creation/annihilation operators contain Jordan-Wigner strings $(-1)^{n_1+\ldots+n_j}$ which may be very non-local in terms of qubits.
-On the other hand, updating the qubit state $x$ upon application of a single creation/annihilation operator requires a single bit flip (see \ref{fig:parity}).
+This is not quite satisfactory since single-mode creation/annihilation operators take the form $\hat{c}^\dagger_j \to \sigma^+_j Z_{j-1} \dots Z_1$ in the Jordan-Wigner representation.
+The product of $Z$ operators, referred to as a Jordan-Wigner string, is needed to reproduce canonical anticommutation relations between creation/annihilation operators, and thus to capture fermionic statistics.
+However, for increasing $j$, it becomes increasingly non-local in terms of qubits, with local fermionic operators acting in the worst case over a linearly increasing number of qubits with system size, leading to larger circuits and more measurements.
+On the other hand, updating the qubit state $x$ upon application of a single creation/annihilation operator requires a single bit flip (see Figure~\ref{fig:parity}).
 More efficient fermion-to-qubit mappings balance the cost of computing Jordan-Wigner strings and the bit-flip cost of updating the qubit state.
-For example, the \textit{binary tree encoding} proposed by Kitaev and one of the authors~\cite{BK02} maps any fermionic single-mode operator (e.g. $\hat{c}_p$ or $\hat{c}_p^\dag$) to a qubit operator acting non-trivially on roughly $\log{N}$ or less qubits.
+For example, the Bravyi-Kitaev encoding~\cite{BK02} maps any fermionic single-mode operator (e.g. $\hat{c}_p$ or $\hat{c}_p^\dag$) to a qubit operator acting non-trivially on roughly $\log{N}$ or less qubits.
 Generalizations of this encoding were studied in~\cite{havlivcek2017operator,seeley2012bravyi,tranter2015b}.
 As a consequence, the second-quantized Hamiltonian Eq.~(\ref{Q2}) expressed in terms of qubits becomes a {linear combination of Pauli terms} with weight at most $O(\log{N})$.
-This is important in the context of VQE-type quantum simulations (see \ref{sec:vqe}) since Pauli operators with an extensive weight (of order $N$) cannot be measured reliably in the absence of error correction.
+This is important in the context of VQE-type quantum simulations (see Subsection~\ref{sec:vqe}) since Pauli operators with an extensive weight (of order $N$) cannot be measured reliably in the absence of error correction.